TNO/lessons-learned-framework/README.md

 ## Development

-As above, but now run `parcel` in watch mode.
+As above, but now run `rspack` in watch mode.

 ```bash
 npm i